 Were there any surprises for you in your search results?
 Did your band or personal music website come up at the top (or close to the top) of your search results?
 It’s important to realize that even when the top search results are music-related sites like your Reverbnation, Noisetrade, or Soundcloud account, or even your Twitter account or Facebook page, what you really want is people to see your band website first.

 Your website is where you have the most direct control over your branding, messaging, offers, merchandise, and streaming your music.
-If your band website didn’t come up in the top few organic listings, here are a few things you can do to help elevate its page rank.
+If your band website didn’t come up in the top few organic listings or at least the local business listings, here are a few things you can do to help elevate its page rank.

 SEO Takes Time And Beware of Black Hats